 Facebook Data for Good has a number of tools and initiatives that can help organizations respond to the COVID-19 pandemic.
-This includes:
+Here’s how you can make use of these tools:

-- Facebook is also a part of the COVID-19 Mobility Data Network, a network of infectious disease epidemiologists at universities around the world working with technology companies to use aggregated mobility data to support the COVID-19 response.
+- Connect with the COVID-19 Mobility Data Network by emailing email@example.com.
+CMDN is a network of infectious disease epidemiologists working with tech companies to use aggregated mobility data to support the COVID-19 response.

 - All publicly available information is aggregated and privacy preserving measures are applied.